ACodes3/fitness-project/README_DOCKER.md

 This repository also demonstrates multiple deployment approaches:

-- VM provisioning using Vagrant / cloud-init
+- VM provisioning using Vagrant and Cloud-init
-- Containerized deployment using Docker Compose, TLS, and CI/CD
+- Containerized deployment using Docker Compose

 ---